NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 - Verify backend automatic tests
     - Verify that there are unit test on the detailed level covering multiple variants of input and expectations
     - Verify that there are integration tests using near-workspaces-rs for covering the scenarios of input and expected output from the frontend
-    - Bonus: Verify that the playwright tests send transactions into near-workspaces-rs by implementing a HTTP server on top of it that responds as NEAR RPC
+    - Verify that the playwright tests interacts with a testnet contract, to show the full end-to-end flow

 ## Proposals